 This classification is as follows

-is present when there is mild joint space narrowing in the affected joint
+- Grade I or Fibrous – Mild joint space narrowing in the affected joint

-Only slit of joint space is observed.
+- Grade II or Cartilaginous Symphalangism – Only a line of joint space is observed.

-Grade III or Bony Symphalangism
+- Grade III or Bony Symphalangism- Visible bony ankylosis

 In a very young child, over the involved joint, volar skin crease may be absent or faint.
 Joint capsule and ligaments may be tight, allowing minimum motion of the affected joint.
 As the joint grows, it may fuse.